ILIAS-eLearning/ILIAS/docs/INSTALL.md

 yum install mariadb
 ```

-We recommend to create a dedicated database user for ILIAS:
+We RECOMMEND to create a dedicated database user for ILIAS:

 ```
 mysql -u root -p